The Witten equation and its virtual fundamental cycle: The Witten equation

+When a variable is fixed by the local group at a point, we call the variable a \emph{broad variable} and we call the point a \emph{broad point}.

-When a Ramond variable is present, The Witten Lemma fails and there are nontrivial solutions to the Witten equation.
+When there are broad points, the Witten Lemma fails and there are nontrivial solutions to the Witten equation.
 Then, we have to study the moduli space of solutions of the Witten equation.
 The first step is to study the asymptotic behavior of the solution at the marked points.
 The moduli problem makes sense only if the solution has nice asymptotic behavior.
 From the analytic point of view, the Witten equation is highly degenerate in the same way that zero is a highly degenerate critical point of $W$.
 There is a sophisticated $L^2$-moduli space theory by Morgan-Mrowka-Ruberman \cite{MMR} and Taubes \cite{Ta} in the literature to deal with the situation being considered.
 However, we choose to perturb the equation, which simplifies the analysis immensely.
 An unexpected bonus of our approach is the appearance of vanishing cycles.
 Of course, we have to pay a price by studying the dependence of our invariants on the perturbation.

-Our strategy is to modify the Witten equation for the Ramond variable without changing the equation for the NS variable.
+Our strategy is to modify the Witten equation for the broad variable without changing the equation for the narrow variable.
 We only need to choose linear perturbations.

 \begin{df} Let $W$ be a quasi-homogeneous polynomial.
 A linear polynomial $W_0=\sum_i b_i x_i$ is called $W$-regular if $W+W_0$ has only nondegenerate critical points.
 Namely, $W+W_0$ is a holomorphic Morse function. $W_0$ is called strongly $W$-regular if $W_0$ is regular and for any two different critical points $\kappa^i\neq \kappa^j$, $\mbox{Im}(W+W_0)(\kappa^i)\neq \mbox{Im}(W+W_0)(\kappa^j)$. \end{df}